PyDataAmsterdam/amsterdam.pydata.org/_talks/ensemble_x__your_personal_stratagem_to_build_ensembled_deep_learning_models_for_medical_imaging.md

 (3) PyCon USA 2020 (Pittsburgh, Pennsylvania) [[Speaker Profile]][3]

+(4) PyCon Australia 2020 (Adelaide, Australia) [[Speaker Profile]][4]

-Currently, he is an incoming Research Assitant at Stanford Medicine and will be working on areas of Radiology and Pain operating from the city of California.
+Currently, he is an incoming Research Assistant at Stanford Medicine and will be working on areas of Radiology and Pain operating from the city of California.

 He has previously worked in labs at Georgia Institute of Technology, Universidade Federal de Sao Paulo and IIT Bombay in various roles and capacities.